milvus-io/community/blog/en/deep-dive-5-real-time-query.md

 ![Flowchart](https://assets.zilliz.com/flowchart_b1c51dfdaa.png "A flowchart of loading data to query node.")

 Data coord is in charge of handling streaming data that are continuously inserted into Milvus.
-When a Milvus user calls 'collection.load()' to load a collection, query coord will inquire the data coord to learn which segments have been persisted in storage and their corresponding checkpoints.
+When a Milvus user calls `collection.load()` to load a collection, query coord will inquire the data coord to learn which segments have been persisted in storage and their corresponding checkpoints.
 A checkpoint is a mark to signify that persisted segments before the checkpoints are consumed while those after the checkpoint are not.

 Then, the query coord outputs allocation strategy based on the information from the data coord: either by segment or by channel.
 The segment allocator is responsible for allocating segments in persistent storage  (batch data) to different query nodes.
 For instance, in the image above, the segment allocator allocates segment 1 and 3 (S1, S3) to query node 1, and segment 2 and 4 (S2, S4) to query node 2.
 The channel allocator assigns different query nodes to watch multiple data manipulation [channels](https://milvus.io/docs/v2.0.x/data_processing.md#Data-insertion) (DMChannels) in the log broker.
 For instance, in the image above, the channel allocator assigns query node 1 to watch  channel 1 (Ch1), and query node 2 to watch channel 2 (Ch2).